SpaceX ferries astronauts back to Earth after half-year away

 Wet and windy weather across Florida delayed their homecoming.
 SpaceX and NASA finally gave the all-clear on Friday, and the three Americans and one Italian departed the International Space Station, their residence since April.

-The capsule parachuted into the ocean, just off Jacksonville, Florida, about five hours after it left the space station.
+The capsule parachuted into the ocean, just off Jacksonville, Florida, about five hours later.
 It carried NASA astronauts Kjell Lindgren, Bob Hines and Jessica Watkins, the first Black woman to complete a long-term spaceflight, and the European Space Agency’s Samantha Cristoforetti.
 SpaceX delivered their replacements last week.

 Before checking out, the astronauts said they couldn’t wait to have a cold drink with ice, eat some pizza and ice cream, take a shower, revel in nature and, of course, reunite with their families.
 NASA planned to hustle them to Houston once they were off SpaceX’s recovery ship and back on solid ground.